 - GCRC outcomes report (new form required for all previously funded clusters)

-- describe research themes, new directions for research and/or artistic creation
+1. Describe research themes, new directions for research, scholarship and/or artistic creation

-- describe the cluster's commitment to equity, diversity, and inclusion as it applies to cluster membership, proposed activities and research themes (Please refer to our GCRC EDI Guide for Applicants, and to the EDI Best Practices Guide developed for the New Frontiers in Research Fund competitions);
+3. Describe the cluster's commitment to equity, diversity, and inclusion as it applies to cluster membership, proposed activities and research themes (Please refer to our updated GCRC EDI Guide for Applicants)

-- provide objective measures of excellence in research and/or artistic creation (appropriate measures of excellence vary among clusters);
+4. Provide objective measures of excellence in research, scholarship and/or artistic creation (appropriate measures of excellence may vary among clusters)

-- articulate goals and expected outcomes of the GCRC award;
+6. Articulate goals and expected outcomes of the GCRC award

-- (optional) explain how the proposed trainee project(s) will contribute to the cluster’s research goals; and
+7. (optional) using the trainee stipend form provided to explain how the proposed trainee project(s) will contribute to the cluster’s research goals and benefit the development of the trainee

-- detail how funds will be used to achieve the expected outcomes (i.e., justification of proposed activities).
+8. Using the budget justification form provided to detail how funds will be used to achieve the expected outcomes (i.e., justification of proposed activities).
+Applicants are strongly encouraged to consider the potential challenges that COVID-19 restrictions may impose on travel and large meetings when planning cluster activities

-All previously funded clusters must also submit the new GCRC outcomes report form for their most recent GCRC award.
+9. All previously-funded clusters must also submit a GCRC outcomes report form for their most recent GCRC award.

-Currently and previously funded clusters, as well as new clusters, may apply as either an Emerging or Established cluster, and may choose a one or two year project term.
-The two year term is designed to allow more flexibility for planning and spending your budget, as requested following broad consultation.
+All clusters must apply as either an Emerging or Established cluster, and must choose a one- or two-year project term.
+The two-year term is designed to allow more flexibility for planning and spending your budget.
 Please note that there is no budget increase if a two-year term is chosen.
-Applicants selecting a two-year budget term will not be eligible to apply to a potential 2020 GCRC competition.
+Applicants selecting a two-year budget term will not be eligible to apply to a potential 2022 GCRC competition.

 We invite applications led by PIs from all disciplines who seek to propel their clusters towards global leadership.
-Applicants will be asked to self-identify on the application if the proposed cluster should be considered as Emerging or Established.
+Applicants will be asked to self-identify on the application if the proposed cluster is considered as Emerging or Established.

 Generalized characteristics and potential catalytic activities are presented here for illustrative purposes: